 What Enterprises Can Gain from Workstream Collaboration

-- Cross-departmental work: Teams often need to cross business silos in order to share expertise and bring deliverables to completion.
-For instance, sales and marketing may need to stay on the same page about a particular rebranding initiative, or risk information gaps.
+- Cross-departmental work: Teams often need to share information across business silos to share expertise and bring deliverables to completion.
+For example, a quality assurance team and a customer service team may need to work together around a customer complaint or risk miscommunication resulting in a dissatisfied customer.

 - B2B collaboration: Collaborative processes aren’t just internal.
-An efficient process can be extended to business partners to benefit all parties.
+An efficient process can be extended to business partners and customers to benefit all parties.
 For example, partners up and down the supply chain need to be able to hand off goods seamlessly, which requires communication capabilities that other tools simply don’t have.

-Enabling Situational Awareness with the Right Tools
+Enhancing Operational Processes with the Right Collaboration Tools